 Oracle claims that their bare metal in Oracle Cloud outperforms AWS bare metal.

 Why is Oracle’s bare metal so much better than AWS?
 One can choose the size of the hardware that one wants.
 Therefore it would be bizarre to see such a difference.
 Oracle is most likely going to use the Exadata argument for this difference.

 Also, what is being compared?
 This graph does not make any sense unless the specifics are included.
 Was the hardware even sized the same, or was the Oracle sizing rigged?
 A natural way to rig such a result is to use a more significant specification for the Oracle machine.

-However, if this is due to Exadata, then it is difficult to make sense of the following table presented by Oracle.
+However, if this is due to Exadata, it is difficult to make sense of Oracle’s following table.

 Notice that the cost is listed as 34% less than AWS.
 However, Exadata servers are costly and are a price/performance premium over commodity servers.
-If Exadata were price competitive versus commodity, they would be purchased and run by AWS and GCP and Azure, but none of them do.
+If Exadata were price competitive versus commodity, they would be purchased and run by AWS and GCP, and Azure, but none do.
 The only entity of any size that runs Exadata servers for cloud services is Oracle.

 Oracle’s claims around their bare-metal performance and price are false.
 Far from being neither less expensive nor higher in performance for a similar specification, Oracle has a problem with essential uptime.

 We rate this page on Oracle Cloud a 1 out of 10 for accuracy.